JrVerbiest/jrverbiest.github.io/README.md

 ***Engineer - 20+ years across academia & industry - Turning complex research data into FAIR-T data.***

 I obtained an MSc in Industrial Engineering (Ing.) from the De Nayer Institute in Belgium in 1999, followed by an MSc in Engineering Science (ir.) in 2002 and a PhD in Engineering Science in 2007, both from KU Leuven in Belgium.
 After completing my PhD, I moved into industry, working in the microwave, preclinical, and healthcare sectors.
-From 2017 onward, I systematically expanded my expertise in data analytics, data science, machine learning, and data engineering.
+From 2017 onward, I systematically expanded my expertise in data analytics, data science, machine learning, and, with a focus today, on data engineering.

 In 2020, I returned to academia, applying my accumulated expertise in data.

-Today, I work at Hasselt University, where I primarily focus on data and analytics engineering, delivering robust and scalable data solutions that accelerate scientific research.
-These solutions transform complex, heterogeneous research data into rigorously governed FAIR (Findable, Accessible, Interoperable, and Reusable) data, ensuring it is also Trustworthy (T).
-By embedding rich metadata, end-to-end provenance, and stringent quality controls, I enable reproducible analysis and decision-ready insights that researchers and stakeholders can trust.
+Today, I work at Hasselt University, where I primarily focus on data and analytics engineering.

 [🌐 My website](https://jrverbiest.eu/)